GSA/digitalgov.gov/content/posts/2016/06/2016-06-20-u-s-digital-registry.md

   - US Digital Registry
 ---

-The National Archives is pleased to participate in the <a href="{{< relref "u-s-digital-registry.md" >}}" target="_blank">U.S. Digital Registry</a>, the authoritative resource for official third-party websites, social media platforms and mobile apps managed by the U.S. federal government. {{< legacy-img src="2016/06/600-x-400-United-States-National-Archives-OGphoto-iStock-Thinkstock-112783117.jpg" alt="Facade of the National Archives of the United States" caption="" >}}
+The National Archives is pleased to participate in the <a href="{{< relref "u-s-digital-registry" >}}" target="_blank">U.S. Digital Registry</a>, the authoritative resource for official third-party websites, social media platforms and mobile apps managed by the U.S. federal government. {{< legacy-img src="2016/06/600-x-400-United-States-National-Archives-OGphoto-iStock-Thinkstock-112783117.jpg" alt="Facade of the National Archives of the United States" caption="" >}}

 The U.S. Digital Registry is an API-generating platform designed to authenticate third-party sites in the federal government in order to help maintain accountability over our digital services.